-To be eligible for the HCBS Waiver, persons must be financially qualified for MassHealth Medicaid.
-The 2020 income limit is $2,349 per month for an individual.
+To be eligible for the HCBS waiver, persons must be financially qualified for MassHealth Medicaid.
+The 2023 income limit is $2,742 per month for an individual.
 The income of married couples with both spouses as applicants is considered separately.
-This means each spouse is allowed up to $2,349 / month in income.
-When only one spouse of a married couple is an applicant, the non-applicant spouse is able to receive an income allowance from the applicant spouse.
-This is intended to ensure the non-applicant has enough monthly income to support him / herself.
-As of 2020, depending on the non-applicant’s financial circumstances, as much as $3,216 / month can be transferred from the applicant to the non-applicant.
+This means each spouse is allowed up to $2,742 a month in income.
+Unlike other states, when only one spouse of a married couple is an applicant, the non-applicant spouse is able to retain all of their monthly income.

 Massachusetts does offer an alternative method to qualify if one is over the income limit.
-Individuals who have very high medical expenses can qualify through the Medically Needy pathway for MassHealth.
-As of 2019, individuals should not have more than approximately $552 in monthly income after medical expense deductions, and couples are limited to approximately $747 after subtracting medical expenses.
-(Please note that at the time of this writing, the medically needy income limits for 2020 could not be found).
+Individuals who have very high medical expenses can qualify through the Medically Needy Pathway for MassHealth.
+As of 2023, individuals should not have more than approximately $522 in monthly income after medical expense deductions.
+And couples are limited to approximately $650 after subtracting medical expenses.

 MassHealth also considers one’s countable assets, which includes cash, bank accounts, certificates of deposit, and life insurance policies with a face value over $1,500.
-The limits for an individual and a married couple (both spouses applying for services) respectively are $2,000 and $4,000.
-When only one spouse of a married couple is applying, the asset limit for the other spouse is up to $128,640 (as of 2020).
-Their home, if owner-occupied, is considered exempt up to a value of $893,000 in 2020.
+The limits for an individual and a married couple (both spouses applying for services) are $2,000 and $4,000, respectively.
+When only one spouse of a married couple is applying, the asset limit for the other spouse is $148,620 (as of 2023).
+Their home, if owner-occupied, is considered exempt up to an equity value of $1,033,000 in 2023.
 There are also other exempt assets, such as a vehicle, funeral trusts, and personal valuables.

 As with other state Medicaid programs, the applicant’s five-year financial history is considered to prevent the applicant from giving away his / her money to qualify.
 (This is called the Medicaid Look-Back Period.)
 Violating the Medicaid look-back rule can be cause for a period of Medicaid ineligibility.

-A professional, who is familiar with state Medicaid rules, can determine the exact limits and the best structures for resources to ensure a qualification, while also preserving some of the couple’s net worth for the healthier spouse.
+A professional who is familiar with state Medicaid rules can determine the exact limits and the best structures for resources to ensure qualification, while also preserving some of the couple’s net worth for the healthier spouse.
 Read more about planning services for MassHealth eligibility.

-It is the goal of this program to help seniors to age in place outside of nursing homes, and as such, the benefits are selected to aid in independent living.
+It is the goal of this program to help seniors age in place outside of a nursing home and, as such, the benefits are selected to aid in independent living.
 Beneficiaries and their caregivers can receive any of the following services: